Students have many programs from which to choose. These resources help narrow the search:

 • Global Ambassadors – peer advising with study away alumni

 PLU offers a variety of study away program options to make this important component of a PLU education accessible to as many students as possible.
-Narrow your search by exploring your options by academic discipline, program features, location, duration and cost.
+Narrow your search by exploring your options by academic discipline, location, duration and more.

 Consider how long you want to immerse yourself in another culture.
 Programs range from a week to a year, and everywhere in between.